SC5/sloth/README.md

 # ssid-to-slack-status
-Set your Slack status based on the SSID
+Set your Slack status based on the SSID you're currently connected in.

 # Installation